chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/Display/LTDC_PicturesFromSDCard/readme.txt

 @par How to use it ?

 In order to make the program work, you must do the following :
- - The bitmap images should be copied inside a dedicated directory named "Media" at the micro SD card root.
+ - The bitmap images, available under "/BMP_320x240" and "/BMP_480x272" folders provided under "/Utilities/Media/Pictures" should be copied inside a dedicated directory named "Media" at the micro SD card root.
    The images should have the following properties:
      file type    : *.bmp
      resolution   : up to 480x272 with AM480272H3TMQW LCD and up to 640x480 with